zephyrproject-rtos/zephyr/doc/connectivity/bluetooth/api/mesh/access.rst

 Composition Data Page 0
 -----------------------

-Composition Data Page 0 provides the fundemental information about a device, and is mandatory for all mesh devices.
+Composition Data Page 0 provides the fundamental information about a device, and is mandatory for all mesh devices.
 It contains the element and model composition, the supported features, and manufacturer information.